Chronic hepatitis is inflammation of the liver that lasts at least 6 months.

-Doctors may suspect hepatitis C when people have typical symptoms, when blood tests (done for other reasons) detect abnormally high liver enzymes, or when people have had acute hepatitis before.
+Doctors may suspect chronic hepatitis when people have typical symptoms, when blood tests (done for other reasons) detect abnormally high liver enzymes, or when people have had acute hepatitis before.
 Also, everyone born between 1945 and 1965, regardless of whether symptoms are present, should be tested once for hepatitis C. Such testing is recommended because hepatitis C is common among this age group and is often unrecognized.

 If a drug is the cause, the drug is stopped.
 If another disorder is the cause, it is treated.

 If chronic hepatitis B or C is worsening or if liver enzyme levels are high, people are usually given antiviral drugs.

 For hepatitis B,entecavir or tenofovir is usually used.
 These drugs are taken by mouth.
 These drugs are very effective, and the chance that viruses will develop resistance to them is slight.
 Other drugs that can be used include telbivudine and lamivudine (taken by mouth) and interferon alfa and pegylated interferon alfa (given by injection under the skin).

 In some people, hepatitis B tends to recur once drug treatment is stopped and may be even more severe.
 Thus, these people may need to take an antiviral drug indefinitely.

 For hepatitis C, treatment varies based on which type of hepatitis C virus causes it.
 There are several types of hepatitis C virus (called genotypes).
 Each type has slightly different genetic material.
 For some types, the most effective treatment is the following combination of drugs:

 For other types of hepatitis C virus, treatment consists of